How Much Weight Should You Lift? Part 3: Building Your Own Workout

 If another program does things differently, it’s not necessarily bad.
 There are a lot of bad workout programs out there, but there are also a lot of different ways to design a good workout.

 My hope is you can walk away from this series feeling empowered to do more.
 But if you still need help, give my online coaching a try so I can help you feel even more confident.
-Get in touch with me about that here.
+You can go here to read more about it and see how it can help you.